 What happens to a DAF at the end of your life?

 Donor-advised funds can exist in perpetuity if you have named an individual, a charity, or combination of either as a successor.
 Successor advisors are granted advisory privileges on accounts created out of your account assets.
 If no successors are named, then upon your death the remaining balance of the donor-advised fund will be granted out.

 What rights do donors have?

-In general, donors can retain the right to recommend that the Sponsor make charitable grants from their DAF to qualifying charitable organizations and they can retain the right to advise the Sponsor regarding the investment of their DAF assets.
-However, it is important to note than in either case the donor’s right is advisory in nature.
-Ultimately the Sponsor must approve, deny, or modify the payment of a charitable grant or the implementation of an investment recommendation.
+In general, donors can retain the right to recommend that the sponsor make charitable grants from their DAF to qualifying charitable organizations and they can retain the right to advise the sponsor regarding the investment of their DAF assets.
+However, it is important to note that in either case the donor’s right is advisory in nature.
+Ultimately the sponsor must approve, deny, or modify the payment of a charitable grant or the implementation of an investment recommendation.